2 Chord Loops - Intro

 2. Can find the intervals inside the shapes.

-In the video below I play around with several concepts you might want to consider practice over your 2 Chord Loops (a part of The Spy Tunes Method).
+In the video below I play around with several concepts you might want to consider practice over your 2 Chord Loops.

 Why 2 chord loops?